galaxyproject/training-material/topics/introduction/tutorials/galaxy-intro-101/tutorial.md

 ## Listing your histories

 You can create as many histories as you want.
 If you create a new history, your current history does not disappear.
-You can view your histories in two ways: (1) as a list or (2) side by side.
+You can view your histories in two ways: (1) as a list or (2) side by side (also known as "Multiview").
 Two Tip boxes below explain both of these approaches:

 {% snippet faqs/galaxy/histories_list.md %}